kwaledesign/FrontEnd-Ops/README.md

     * Reload assets live in the browser when a watched file is changed [Grunt-contrib-watch](https://github.com/gruntjs/grunt-contrib-watch)
     * Compile Compass to CSS using [Grunt-contrib-compass](https://github.com/gruntjs/grunt-contrib-compass)
     * Replace references to non-optimized scripts or stylesheets into a set of HTML files (or any templates/views) using [Grunt-usemin](https://github.com/yeoman/grunt-usemin)
-    * Rev static assets using [Grunt-rev](https://github.com/cbas/grunt-rev) with usemin for cache busting.

     * Output CLI bar graph of time to complete tasks using [Time-Grunt](https://github.com/sindresorhus/time-grunt)
     * Output duration of each of task in ms using [Grunt-Timer](https://npmjs.org/package/grunt-timer)